0xmid00/infosec/generic-methodologies-and-resources/CPTS/11-1 Introduction to Active Directory/2-Active Directory Fundamentals.md

   # Replication happens in AD when AD objects are updated and transferred from one Domain Controller to another in the forest.Replication ensures that changes are synchronized with all other DCs in a forest, helping to create a backup in case one domain controller fails.

 ## Service Principal Name (SPN)
-  # uniquely identifies a service instance . eg : MSSQLSvc/sqlserver01.domain.local:1433, MSSQLSvc: serviece class, sqlserver01 is the server name run the sql service
+  # uniquely identifies a service instance . eg : MSSQLSvc/sqlserver01.domain.local:1433, MSSQLSvc: serviece class(service type), sqlserver01 is Fully Qualified Domain Name (FQDN) of the server = [host name].[domain name].[tld]

 ## Group Policy Object (GPO)
   # are virtual collections of policy settings for the users and computer names within the domain or defined more granularly at the OU level.A GPO can contain local file system settings or Active Directory settings.